openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/03-implement-the-ruleunit.md

 ## PersonUnit.

-We will first implement the skeleton of our `PersonUnit` class:
+We will first implement the skeleton of our `PersonUnit` class.
+To do this, we first create a new `PersonUnit.java` file by clicking: `adult-service/src/main/java/org/acme/PersonUnit.java`{{open}}

+Click on the _Copy to Editor_ link to copy the source code into the new `PersonUnit.java`file.

 <pre class="file" data-filename="./adult-service/src/main/java/org/acme/PersonUnit.java" data-target="replace">
 package org.acme;